 But what I had failed to look up were the tolls—rookie mistake, I know.
 And a costly one at that!
 We almost had a heart attack upon paying the first one: $51 for a 30-kilometre journey between Nagano and our ryokan in Yudanaka… more than what we paid for the two-day rental!
 We ended up returning the car after one day because it was so bloody expensive to keep it, skipping a few destinations and taking the train straight to Matsumoto Castle further south.

 In short: under no circumstances would I ever recommend driving in Japan, especially considering how efficient and extensive the rail network is.

-Japan Rail Pass and Japanese Trains:
+Japan Rail Pass tips and trains in Japan

 Europeans and North Americans typically avoid the food sold in train stations (ew, gross!); however, grabbing a bite on the platform is commonplace in Japan and an experience in its own right.
 As it should be!
 The food is delicious, well-priced, and readily packaged for takeaway.

 Train employees on the platforms will bow at arriving trains; conductors and other train personnel will bow upon leaving a car.
 Every.
 Single.
 Time.